grafana/grafana/docs/sources/datasources/pyroscope/query-profile-data.md

 1. Select a query type to return the profile data.
 Data is shown in the [Flame Graph][flame-graph], metric data visualized in a graph, or both.
 You can only select both options in Explore.
 The panels used on dashboards allow only one visualization.

-**Group by** allows you to group metric data by a specified label.
-Without any **Group by** label, metric data is aggregated over all the labels into single time series.
+Using **Group by**, you can group metric data by a specified label.
+Without any **Group by** label, metric data aggregates over all the labels into single time series.
 You can use multiple labels to group by.
-Group by has only an effect on the metric data and doesn't change the profile data results.
+Group by only effects the metric data and doesn't change the profile data results.

 ## Profiles query results